Adele: Achievements

 In May 2011, "Team Adele" was ranked number one on The Guardians "Music Power 100" list: "the 100 most influential people in the music industry".
 In February 2012, Adele was listed at number five on VH1's 100 Greatest Women in Music.
 In April 2012, Time magazine named Adele one of the 100 most influential people in the world.
 People named her one of 2012 Most Beautiful at Every Age.
 Rolling Stone ranked her no. 22 on their list of 200 Best Singers of All Time in 2023.
 On 30 April 2012, a tribute to Adele was held at New York City's (Le) Poisson Rouge called Broadway Sings Adele, starring various Broadway actors such as Matt Doyle.

 In the week ending 3 March 2012, Adele became the first solo female artist to have three singles in the top 10 of the Billboard Hot 100 at the same time with "Rolling in the Deep", "Someone Like You", and "Set Fire to the Rain" as well as the first female artist to have two albums in the top 5 of the Billboard 200 and two singles in the top 5 of the Billboard Hot 100 simultaneously.
 Adele topped the 2012 Sunday Times Rich List of musicians in the UK under 30, and made the Top 10 of Billboard magazine's "Top 40 Money Makers".
 Billboard also announced the same day that Adele's "Rolling in the Deep" is the biggest crossover hit of the past 25 years, topping pop, adult pop and adult contemporary charts and that Adele is one of four female artists to have an album chart at number one for more than 13 weeks (the other three artists being Judy Garland, Carole King, and Whitney Houston).

 At the 2012 Ivor Novello Awards in May, Adele was named Songwriter of the Year, and "Rolling in the Deep" won the award for Most Performed Work of 2011.
 At the 2012 BMI Awards held in London in October, Adele won Song of the Year (for "Rolling in the Deep") in recognition of the song being the most played on US television and radio in 2011.
 In 2013, Adele won the Academy Award for Best Original Song for the James Bond theme "Skyfall".
 This is the first James Bond song to win and the fifth to be nominated—after "For Your Eyes Only" (1981), "Nobody Does It Better" (1977), "Live and Let Die" (1973), and "The Look of Love" (1967).
 "Skyfall" won the Brit Award for Best British Single at the 33rd Brit Awards.

-In June 2013, Adele was appointed a MBE in the Queen's Birthday Honours list for services to music, and she received the award from Prince Charles at Buckingham Palace on 19 December 2013.
-In February 2013 she was named one of the 100 most powerful women in the UK by Woman's Hour on BBC Radio 4.
+In February 2013, she was named one of the 100 most powerful women in the UK by Woman's Hour on BBC Radio 4.
+Later that year, in June, Adele was appointed an MBE in the Queen's Birthday Honours list for services to music, and she received the award from Prince Charles at Buckingham Palace on 19 December 2013.